The Technology You'll Need for Remote Learning

 Here are three of the best options for remote learners on a budget:

 Lenovo 100e Chromebook

 Built with a tough housing that includes rubber bumpers and mechanically anchored keys, the 100e Chromebook is ready for the rigors of remote learning.
 It boasts up to 10 hours of battery life, so you can take it around the house or the backyard patio.
 And since it has Chrome OS, students get access to the full G Suite, including Google Classroom and a wide range of interactive learning apps.
 Finally, the built-in HD camera makes video-conferencing a breeze.
 It's the perfect solution for students, teachers, and first-time laptop owners.

 Booting up in seconds, the Chromebook S340 has everything you need for virtual coursework.
 The 15" HD display looks incredible, and there's an available touchscreen for even more functionality when doing homework or zooming in on a digital textbook.
 Weed out distractions with the simple, yet effective Chrome OS, which has all the apps you need to stay productive.
 And when it's time to unwind, the Google Play Store offers a massive library of TV and movies as well.

-Whether you're a college student trying to keep up with assignments while on leave or a middle school student just dipping their toes into online learning, there's an impressive laptop out there for every age group.
+Whether you're a college student trying to keep up with assignments while on leave, or a middle school student just dipping their toes into online learning, there's an impressive laptop out there for every age group.
 At Lenovo, we have the tech that will inspire your studies and never hold you back.
-Stay curious, and good luck on your distance learning journey!
+Stay curious, and good luck on your remote learning journey!